fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 ## Multiple Fingerprints

-Multiple SDP fingerprint attributes can be associated with an m- line.
+Multiple SDP fingerprint attributes can be associated with an 'm' line.
 This can occur if multiple fingerprints have been calculated for a certificate using different hash functions.
 It can also occur if one or more fingerprints associated with multiple certificates have been calculated.
-This might be needed if multiple certificates will be used for media associated with an m- line (e.g. if separate certificates are used for RTP and RTCP), or where it is not known which certificate will be used when the fingerprints are exchanged.
+This might be needed if multiple certificates will be used for media associated with an 'm' line (e.g., if separate certificates are used for RTP and RTCP), or where it is not known which certificate will be used when the fingerprints are exchanged.
 In such cases, one or more fingerprints MUST be calculated for each possible certificate.